Financial StatementsEmail This Print This

 Borrowings & Gearing

-The Group's net gearing ratio was reduced from 43% as at 31 December 2022 to 38% as at 31 December 2023.
+The Group's net gearing ratio was 27% as at 30 June 2025, as compared to 29% as at 31 December 2024.
 The Group's acquired operating assets and assets under development are primarily funded through bank borrowings, which have an average remaining maturity profile of 6 years.
 The Group uses long-term bank debt with regular principal repayments to finance its long-term assets.

-As at 31 December 2023, the Group's balance sheet remained healthy with S$74.7 million in cash and bank balances.
-The Group has unutilised committed credit facilities of S$83.2 million (of which S$69.4 million relates to unutilised committed credit facilities expiring more than 12 months after balance sheet date) to meet the net current liabilities of S$10.1 million as at 31 December 2023.
+As at 30 June 2025, the Group's balance sheet remained healthy with S$114.4 million in cash and bank balances.
+The Group has unutilised committed credit facilities of S$153.5 million (of which S$146.5 million relates to unutilised committed credit facilities expiring more than 12 months after balance sheet date) to meet the net current liabilities of S$41.4 million as at 30 June 2025.

 (c) Review of Company Balance Sheet